zulip/zulip/docs/overview/architecture-overview.md

     and the production build process (`tools/build-release-tarball`)
     compiles, minifies, and installs the static assets into the `prod-static/` tree form.
-In development, files are served directly from `/static/` in the git repository.
+In development, files are served directly from `/static/` in the Git repository.
 -   Requests to `/json/events` and `/api/v1/events`, i.e. the
     real-time push system, are sent to the Tornado server.
 -   Requests to all other paths are sent to the Django app running via